slowlydev/f1-dash/CONTRIBUTING.md

 For new features follow this: `feature/the-name-of-the-feature` For a bugfix or refactor follow this: `bugfix/a-title-for-the-bugfix`

+These feature and bugfix branches should be based of develop and be merged into develop.

 ## Commit Convetion

 For the commit message please use conventional commits: